jniediek/combinato/README.md

 Combinato Spike Sorting works very well with large raw data files (tested with 100-channel, 15-hour recordings, i.e. > 300 GB of raw data).
 Most parts make use of multiprocessing and scale well with tens of CPUs.

 Combinato is a collection of a few command-line tools and two GUIs, written in Python and depending on a few standard modules.
-It is being developed mostly for Linux, but it works on Linux and OS X, too.
+It is being developed mostly for Linux, but it works on Windows and OS X, too.

 The documentation of Combinato is maintained as a [Wiki](../../wiki).